GoogleCloudPlatform/terraform-google-conversion/docs/contributing/add_new_resource.md

 # Adding support for converting a new resource from tfplan to CAI asset

-terraform-google-conversion evolves from terraform-validator.
+**Note**: terraform-google-conversion evolves from terraform-validator.
 Hence, the name terraform-validator shows up in various places.

-## terraform-google-conversion vs config-validator

-At its core, terraform-google-conversion is a thin layer on top of [config-validator](https://github.com/GoogleCloudPlatform/config-validator), a shared library that takes in a [policy library](https://github.com/GoogleCloudPlatform/policy-library) and a set of [CAI assets](https://cloud.google.com/asset-inventory/docs/overview) and reports back any violations of the specified policies.

-terraform-google-conversion consumes a Terraform plan and uses it to build CAI Assets, which then get run through config-validator.
+terraform-google-conversion consumes a Terraform plan and uses it to build CAI Assets.
 These built Assets only exist locally, in memory.

-### Adding a new constraint template

-If an existing [bundle](https://github.com/GoogleCloudPlatform/policy-library/blob/master/docs/index.md#policy-bundles) (for example, [CIS v1.1](https://github.com/GoogleCloudPlatform/policy-library/blob/master/docs/bundles/cis-v1.1.md)) doesn't support a check you need, please consider contributing a [new constraint template](https://github.com/GoogleCloudPlatform/policy-library/blob/master/docs/constraint_template_authoring.md) to the policy-library repository.

 ### Getting a terraform resource name from a GCP resource name